klees/ILIAS/docs/documentation/input-processing.md

   around the appropriate functions of the PSR-7 `ServerRequestInterface`.
-* The `ilDataSetImporter` should pass a callable `$retrieve` that implements the archetypical `getValue`-interface outlined above to `DataSet::importRecord` instead of directly passing the data from the XML directly.
+* The `ilDataSetImporter` should pass a callable `$retrieve` that implements the archetypical `getValue`-interface outlined above to `DataSet::importRecord` instead of directly passing the data from the XML.

-The pattern could equally be applied to other inputs can be represented as arrays, e.g. the session or settings.
+The pattern could equally be applied to other inputs represented as arrays, e.g. the session or settings.
 The pattern could be expanded to the database too, e.g. turn a row into an object.
 Instead of having an `ilDataSetImportParser` that performs the parsing and then passes the data to the `importRecord`-function,